Mattia46/firstMonth/pills/command_line3.md

 In addition to redirecting the output stream of one program to the input stream of another one, we can redirect the output to a file.
 Consider this example.

-`cat combined.txt > newCombined.txt`
+`cat combined > newCombined`

 The greater-than symbol writes the output stream of the command on the left to the file on the right.
-Wait, we didn't have a "newCombined.txt" file before, did we?
+Wait, we didn't have a "newCombined" file before, did we?
 Let's check the folder's contents now.

 ![alt text](https://dchtm6r471mui.cloudfront.net/hackpad.com_ymW6Sl1t69J_p.52567_1380904304651_Screen%20Shot%202013-10-04%20at%2017.31.33.png "terminal")